-If you're not finding answers to your questions about homeowners' insurance elsewhere, check out these FAQs.
+If you're still not finding answers to your questions about homeowners' insurance, check out these FAQs.

-I'm purchasing homeowners insurance, and have heard that a lot of people are underinsured.
+I'm purchasing homeowners insurance, and have heard that many people are underinsured.
 If a fire or other hazard destroys my house (or makes it unlivable), how do I make sure I'll get enough cash to rebuild with?

 People tend to expect the insurance company to pay for the home to be rebuilt or restored to what it was before.
 But what will actually happen depends on the terms of the policy and what model of coverage it contains.